zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 - shapeMode

-- shape(Shape, x, y, w, h)
+- shape(svg, x, y, w, h)

-    Draw a shape to canvas
+    Draw a SVG to current canvas.

-- new Shape(svg)
+- new Shape(svg, x, y, w, h)

-    // FIXME
-    For loading an existing svg to svg
+    Draw a SVG to current SVG.

-- new Shape(img)
+- new Shape(img, x, y, w, h)

-    // FIXME
-    For loading existing jpg/png to svg
+    Draw a given image to current SVG.

 - Basic shapes in p5.js